Our website uses cookies for statistical purposes.

 Accounting requirements for subsidiaries in Portugal

 From the start, one should know that the International Financial and Reporting Standards (IFRS) apply to any kind of company in Portugal, alongside the national legislation.
-In matters of accounting reports, the company financial statements consist of a balance sheet, the profit and loss account plus the annual financial report.
+In matters of accounting reports, the company’s financial statements consist of a balance sheet, the profit and loss account plus the annual financial report.
 The certification and auditing of companies in Portugal are normally conducted by a statutory auditor, whose actions are overseen by several bodies and authorities in the country.
 All the declarations and accounts must be submitted through IES or the Simplified Business Information system in Portugal.

 Differences between branches and subsidiaries in Portugal

 Please feel free to contact our specialists in company formation in Portugal for more details regarding subsidiaries in this country.
-We can also put you in contact with our partners in Spain, if you want to open a company in this country and register for VAT in 2024.
+We can also put you in contact with our partners in Spain if you want to open a company in this country and register for VAT in 2024.